Ivernoerve/webpage/ivernoerve/content/projects/wordle_solver.md

 ---
 title: "Wordle solver"
 date: 2022-11-14T10:55:17+01:00
-draft: true
+draft: false
 imgpath: wordle.jpeg
 git: https://github.com/Ivernoerve/wordle_solver
 ---

 One random afternoon at the university i sat with a friend and procrastinated from an assignment in my object oriented programming course, which led me to solve the wordle of the day.
 While solving it I wondered if i could make a program to solve it for me.
-And thus the work towards a wordle bot began.
+And thus the work towards a wordle solver began.